tparveen/SpacedRepetition/SpacedRepetition-userStories.md

         When I visit the the spaced repetition site, I should be able to go to a login page I can enter my username and password
-        If my username and password is correct then the app should accept them and greet me with a message "Hello myName"
+        If my username and password is correct then the app should accept them and greet me with a message "Hello MY_NAME"
-        If my username and password is incorrect then the app should reject them and the give me meaningful message so I can try to log in again
+        If my username and password is incorrect then the app should reject my information and the give me meaningful message so I can try to log in again

 ---